PRAgarawal/marsrover/README.md

      - `MM/dd/yy` (ex: 02/26/98)
      - `MMM dd, yyyy` (ex: February 26, 1998)
      - `MMM-dd-yyyy` (ex: Feb-26-1998)
+     - `yyyy-MM-dd` (ex: 1998-02-26)

+     Dates in the response will always be returned in the normalized format that NASA accepts (yyyy-MM-dd).
 Sample response for a GET on `http://localhost:8080/photos/June 2, 2018`:
      ```
    {
         "date": "2018-06-02",